Let’s Set the Scene

 “Do the Next Thing” Basket

 Planning feels impossible?
-Create a basket of simple, ready-to-go prompts for your older child:
+Create a basket of simple, ready-to-go prompts for your older child:- Read one poem

 - Sketch something you see